-The difference in the KO system is determining the true count involves no division.
+The difference in the KO system is determining the accurate count involves no division.
 Instead, you start your count at a different number.

 You don’t need to understand why.
 Just remember these numbers.

-In these situations, it’s best to stop your count and to simply play by what you see.
+In these situations, it’s best to stop your count and play by what you see.

-The mistake so many beginners make is attempting to play with one of the major card counting systems with the aim of helping it to determine every bet.
+The mistake so many beginners make is attempting to play with one of the significant card counting systems to help it to determine every bet.

 Every casino manager in the land has also read these books.
-If you deviate too much from basic blackjack strategy you’re going to attract the attention of the casino.
-They’ll see you clearly have a strategy employed, but when you deviate from basic blackjack strategy at regular intervals it becomes obvious what you’re doing.
+If you deviate too much from the basic blackjack strategy, you’re going to attract the attention of the casino.
+They’ll see you have a system employed, but when you deviate from basic blackjack strategy at regular intervals, it becomes apparent what you’re doing.